sitespeedio/jenkins.sitespeed.io/README.md

 # Jenkins plugin for sitespeed.io [![Build Status](https://travis-ci.org/sitespeedio/jenkins.sitespeed.io.png?branch=master)](https://travis-ci.org/sitespeedio/jenkins.sitespeed.io)

-This is the official plugin for running sitespeed.io in Jenkins.
-Full documentation: http://www.sitespeed.io/documentation/#jenkinsplugin
+This is the official plugin for running sitespeed.io in Jenkins ([documentation]( http://www.sitespeed.io/documentation/#jenkinsplugin)).

+Current status: When the plugin can run as a slave the 1.0 will be released.

 ## Functionality
 - Test your site against sitespeed.io best practice web performance rules and metrics from the Navigation Timing API